aminitani/Project3/README.txt

 Playing
 ----------------
-wasd moves, arrow keys aim, space shoots controllers allow two players to play
+wasd moves, arrow keys aim, space shoots xbox controllers allow two players to play

-shoot other player to get points if you get shot you lose health the damage done depends on the color of the shot and the active color of the person who gets shot if you die you wait to respawn
+shoot other player to get points if you get shot you lose health the damage done depends on the color of the shot and the active color of the person who gets shot if you die you wait to respawn the fluid pool heals you if you stand in it vibration is really cool